 Information before Disclosure.
-Before disclosing or transferring Personal Information to a third party data processor, Supplier shall inform Seagate reasonably in advance.
+Before disclosing or transferring Seagate Personal Information to a third party data processor, Supplier shall inform Seagate reasonably in advance.
 Upon Seagate’s request, Supplier will provide the following information: (a) the Processing activities to be subcontracted; (b) the identity of the third party data processor; and (c) any changes to (a) or (b).

 Limited Processing Time.
-Supplier shall Process the Personal Information only for the period of time necessary to achieve the purposes of Processing, unless the parties have agreed on a different duration.
+Supplier shall Process the Seagate Personal Information only for the period of time necessary to achieve the purposes of Processing, unless the parties have agreed on a different duration.

 Preserve Access Records.
 Supplier shall preserve access records for as long as necessary to ensure they are periodically reviewed for instances of unauthorized access.